MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 `-proxyServerHTTP`

 This provides a proxy server URI that should be used by all components that need to reach HTTP endpoints.
-The URI format includes the URI schema, server address, and port (i.e. https://server.com:8888).
+The URI format includes the URI schema, server address, and port (that is, https://server.com:8888).
 Default is none.

 `-proxyServerHTTPS`

 This provides a proxy server URI that should be used by all components that need to reach HTTPS endpoints.
-The URI format includes the URI schema, server address, and port (i.e. https://server.com:8888).
+The URI format includes the URI schema, server address, and port (that is, https://server.com:8888).
 Default is none.

 `-proxyServerNoProxy`